 Key Detail: Shoulder Lift

 An added detail that can make the last transition (when your head is dipping down below the choking arm) much, much easier, without opening you up for other risks, is to use your far shoulder to lift up their elbow.
 This can take a little bit of practice, but the general concept is to act like you have a pinched nerve (think: holding onto a cell phone while having a conversation with your hands full).
 As your shoulder rises up to your ear, your partner's elbow will certainly follow suit.

 Keep in mind that this escape is certainly not a first line of defense.
 In fact, it's a last line against a very, very strong choking position.
 Nevertheless, you do have the option to go for it when the going gets really rough, and it just might save your neck!

 Practicing this technique certainly requires having training partners you trust (and don't mind tapping you!).
 The more relaxed and willing to put yourself in bad spots you are, the better you'll get at this escape (and many others like it).

-Right as your partner is going in for the submission, your last ditch escape is actually pretty solid, and it's not random, or something you've guessed might work; it's something you've drilled.
-This concept applies for virtually all BJJ techniques.
+Right as your partner is going in for the submission, your last-ditch escape is actually pretty solid, and it's not random, or something you've guessed might work; it's something you've drilled.
+This concept applies to virtually all BJJ techniques.

 © 2015 Andrew Smith